nithktp/Allora-EDK-Network-Evaluation--Module/README.md

-# Allora Network EDK – Network Evaluation Module
+# Allora Network – HTTP-Based Network Performance Evaluator

-The **Allora Network Evaluation Module** is a CLI-based tool designed to assess network performance metrics like latency, jitter, throughput, and packet loss.
-It's ideal for testing Allora node configurations or verifying network conditions in development and deployment environments.
+The Allora Network Metrics Evaluator is a lightweight Python tool that measures network performance using HTTP requests instead of traditional ICMP ping (which may not be available in all environments like Codespaces or containers).
+It helps developers assess average latency, packet loss, and jitter when connecting to a given URL—useful for debugging and optimizing smart agent deployments in the Allora ecosystem.

+### ✅ Features
+⚡ Average Latency Measurement
+📉 Packet Loss Detection
+🎯 Jitter Calculation
+🔁 Customizable Attempts
+🌍 Ping-Free Design

+---

 ### 1. Create a file named:
 ```